eGain/egain-android-messaging/eG-sample-messaging/readme.md

 - Option 1: Default version
   - Out-of-the-Box UI (default).
   - UI customization is not in current scope.
-- Option 2: Customizable version:
+- Option 2: Customizable version
   - This version allows you to use SDK methods and build your own UI around it.

 ### Option 1: Default "Out-of-the-Box"